Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Introduction

 \section{Introduction}

-Stochastic optimization constitutes the foundation of modern machine learning, where prediction is framed as identifying a model parameter that minimizes expected risk \cite{spall2005introduction}.
-This paradigm has been widely applied in fields such as recommendation systems \cite{tang2023zeroth}, automated trading \cite{kraft2023stochastic}, and cyber-physical and robotic systems \cite{ma2026stochastic}.
-Standard approaches assume either a fixed or a nonstationary data distribution \cite{besbes2015non}.
-In practice, deploying a predictive model may incentivize agents to adapt their behavior to achieve better outcomes, thereby shifting the underlying data distribution.
-For instance, in credit scoring, applicants may strategically adjust their financial profiles to improve their approval chances under the current scoring rule.
-Similarly, in traffic routing, predicting congestion and suggesting optimal routes alters driver behavior, which creates new traffic patterns.
-This concept is formalized as performative prediction \cite{perdomo2020performative}, which has been generalized to various domains, including constrained optimization~\cite{wang2025constrained}, data-driven control~\cite{bianchin2023online}, reinforcement learning~\cite{bertrand2023stability}, and game settings~\cite{narang2023multiplayer,le2025learning}.
-If this dependency is ignored, performativity manifests as a form of distribution shift.
+In machine learning, training predictive models is typically formulated as the problem of finding parameters that minimize expected risk \cite{spall2005introduction}.
+This approach has been widely applied in fields such as recommendation systems \cite{tang2023zeroth}, automated trading \cite{kraft2023stochastic}, and multi-robotic systems \cite{ma2026stochastic}.
+Standard approaches typically treat the data distribution as either fixed or exogenously nonstationary \cite{besbes2015non}.
+In practice, deploying a predictive model may incentivize agents to adapt their behavior, thereby shifting the underlying data distribution.
+For instance, in credit scoring, applicants may strategically adjust their financial profiles to align with the scoring rules, thereby improving their chances of approval.
+Similarly, in traffic routing, predicting congestion and suggesting optimal routes can alter driver behavior, creating new traffic patterns \cite{keimer2018information}.
+This model-induced distribution shift is formalized as performativity \cite{perdomo2020performative,hardt2025performative}, and has been studied in data-driven control \cite{bianchin2023online}, multiplayer games \cite{narang2023multiplayer,wang2023network,le2025learning}, and reinforcement learning~\cite{bertrand2023stability}.